 In most regional-scale models it is commonplace for the potential evapotranspiration (PET) to be calculated by the model based on climatic input such as maximum and minimum temperature.
 It is recommended that calculation of the PET be incorporated into the RSM, rather than specifying it as input data, especially since fairly simple relationships are currently being used to estimate PET.
 The PET may vary temporally in a long-term model application, particularly as land-use changes and ecosystem-restoration practices are implemented.
 Furthermore, the inclusion of PET calculation in the model would allow the consideration of climate-variability scenarios.
+If historical PET estimates are derived using different methodologies than incorporated in the RSM, then it would be appropriate to include the historical PETs as input to the RSM.
+Also, if computation of PET outside of the RSM would be justified.

 The role of the Management Simulation Engine (MSE) needs to be clarified.
-This welldocumented component of the RSM is designed to utilize the results of the HPM simulation to optimize operation of the hydraulic structures in achieving some desired outcome.
-There is a significant concern that the hydraulic structures, in reality, not capable of being operated in accordance with the MSE algorithms, hence the utility of the MSE in regional simulation is limited.
+This welldocumented component of the RSM is designed to utilize the results of the HPM simulation to optimize operation of hydraulic structures to achieve some desired outcome.
+As presently configured, the hydraulic structures are not capable of being operated in accordance with the MSE algorithms; hence the current utility of the MSE in regional simulation is limited.
+However, if the effectiveness of the MSE in achieving water-management objectives can be demonstrated, operational features of the hydraulic structures could be modified to incorporate the MSE algorithms, thereby producing a much more efficient water-management system in South Florida.

 The shear-stress effects of winds on surface flows are not accounted for in the RSM.
-Slowly-varying flows are potentially subject to wind forcing that could cause setup, particularly in sparsely-vegetated wetland sloughs, in lakes and reservoirs, and in canal segments between water-control structures.
-Given that wind forcing is not accounted for in reservoirs and lakes, this omission could be particularly problematic in the SFRSM given that Lake Okeechobee is included as a reservoir.
+Slowly varying flows are potentially subject to wind forcing that could cause setup, particularly in sparsely vegetated wetland sloughs, in lakes and reservoirs, and in canal segments between water-control structures.
+Given that wind forcing is not accounted for in reservoirs and lakes, this omission could be particularly problematic in the SFRSM in that Lake Okeechobee is treated as a reservoir.
 Winds effects on Florida Bay are an important forcing mechanism that produces backwater effects along the coast.
 The present conceptual framework of the RSM excludes treatment of wind-stress forcing in all watermovers.

-Conveyance in sloughs traversing through overland-flow cells are not accounted for, since sloughs are treated simply as surface depressions in the storage-volume relationship.
-Representation of the ridge and slough wetland landscape needs to be included in the mesh-generation and flow-simulation processes.
+Conveyance in sloughs traversing through overland-flow cells is not accounted for; sloughs are treated simply as surface depressions in the storage-volume relationship of the RSM.
+Therefore, representation of the ridge and slough wetland landscape needs to be factored into the mesh-generation and flow-simulation processes.